Fact: Potential customers will make snap decisions about your new business based on your website.

 4. Website design KISS (Keep it simple, stupid!)

-All our websites are pre-designed to ensure visitors can quickly find the information or products they are looking for.
-They are modern, contemporary and designed to Instill confidence in your new business.
-The templates are very flexible and ready for your content.
+All our websites are flexible and designed ensure visitors can quickly find the information or products they are looking for.
+They are modern, contemporary and will Instill customer confidence in your new business.

 5. Content is king

 Your written content is obviously important.
 It’s your written content that explains your business and its products and services to both your website visitors and Google.
 Keep your writing concise and clear.
 It’s always worth looking at your competitor’s websites to see how they are writing about your business sector.
 Writing for websites is a science in itself, however, having a basic understanding of ‘Keyword research’ will be helpful to you and there are plenty of articles online to help.

 Use good quality images only – if the images on your website are poor, it undermines your credibility and visitors will leave.
 Camera phone images are excellent these days and if you don’t feel confident to take your own images then there are a number of free stock image libraries available.

 Regards the subject of your images, again it’s good advice to see what your competitors are doing.
 If your business is going to be reliant on local custom then show images of the area where you are based.
 Show your team, your products and anything that you think will Instill customer confidence in your business.

 YouTube is now the second biggest search engine behind Google – people prefer to watch rather than to read, so adding video to your website can be a big benefit in engaging and informing potential customers.
 Video is easily added to all our Pay Monthly websites so just ask email@example.com

 8. Shock!
 Horror!
 People buy from people, not websites.